This guidance explains what CQC means by ‘service user bands’ and when these apply.

 You may also intend to meet needs that fall outside of CQC’s list of service user bands.
 For example, you may specialise in meeting the cultural and religious needs of elders from an ethnic minority group, service veterans, or the needs of people with an acquired brain injury.
 You must tell us in your statement of purpose about all the needs that your services intend to meet.

 A service user band is not about any one person’s individual needs but refers to the specialist services you offer at or from a location.
 It represents the specific needs of people who you intend to provide a service to.
-For any service user band selected, you should be able to meet the whole range of needs that may occur under that specialism (for example, as a condition such as dementia progresses).
+If you select a service user band you must show that you can meet those needs throughout the time that a person requires your service.
+For example, a person living with dementia will experience a decline in their cognitive abilities.
+This may cause them to experience anxiety or distress and can lead to behaviour changes.
+You must have the skills and experience to understand and respond to each person's experience of dementia and its progression.

 Why we have service user bands